How I made my own VPN server in 15 minutes

 Disposable VPNs

-Running your own VPN server doesn’t mean that you’ll be more secure on the internet either.
+Running your own VPN server doesn’t mean that you’ll be more secure on the internet, either.
 Once again, you’re moving the risk down the tunnel to the cloud hosting provider.

 If you use Algo VPN on a Microsoft Azure instance, the NSA could still ask Microsoft more information about you if they think you’re an evil person.
 Microsoft has your billing information.